oxfun-github/oxfun-exchange-docs/source/includes/_v2_introduction.md

 # Introduction

-Welcome to CoinFLEX's v2 application programming interface (API).
-CoinFLEX's APIs provide clients programmatic access to control aspects of their accounts and to place orders on CoinFLEX's trading platform.
-CoinFLEX supports the following types of APIs:
+Welcome to Opnx's v2 application programming interface (API).
+Opnx's APIs provide clients programmatic access to control aspects of their accounts and to place orders on Opnx's trading platform.
+Opnx supports the following types of APIs:

 * a WebSocket API
 * a REST API

 Using these interfaces it is possible to place both authenticated and unauthenticated API commands for public and prvate commands respectively.

-To get started please register for a TEST account at `https://v2stg.coinflex.com/user-console/register`
+To get started please register for a TEST account at `https://v2stg.opnx.com/user-console/register`

 # API Key Management